New Lower Bounds for van der Waerden Numbers Using Distributed Computing

 First, two computers verified each computation in the BOINC project.
-Second, we reproduced all known lower bounds found using these methods.
-Third, the reader can verify that the primes in Table 2 give the lower bounds in Table 1, for instance, using our source code or that of Rabung and Lotts.\footnote{Our source code can be found at https://github.com/hmonroe/vdw.} Verifying that the primes we found in Table 2 give the best lower bounds would require similar resources as our project i.e. 2 teraflops for 12 months.
+Secondly, we reproduced all known lower bounds found using these methods.
+Thirdly, the reader can verify that the primes in Table 2 give the lower bounds in Table 1 using our source code, available at https://github.com/hmonroe/vdw with and without zipping.
+That site provides versions compiled for Windows, and sample input and output files.
+Verifying that the primes shown in Table 2 give the \textit{best possible} lower bounds would require similar resources as our project, that is, around 500 CPU years on a 2 GHz core.